 BTS stands for Brevet de Technicien Supérieur.
-It is a two-year professional course, the equivalent of the UK HND (Higher National Diploma) and the French title means just that.
+It is a two-year professional course, the equivalent of a HND (Higher National Diploma) in the UK, and the French title means just that.

 The difference between a BTS and, for example, a similar two-year post-bac course in an IUT (Institut Universitaire Technologique) is that although it is a university qualification, BTS courses are run by schools.
 This means:

 1. Tuition is free

 2. School rules apply (that means you can’t skip classes, for example).

 3. There is usually accommodation provided on site, but again, school rules will apply.